mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 ###### A note on performance:
 We don't yet know how large the messages we are going to be receiving from RabbitMQ, but we should assume that they may be quite large.
 As such we try to limit the number of copies of this data, preferring to instead pass by reference or move data.
 The `SimpleAmqpClient`'s `Body()` method returns a const reference to the payload which we also pass by reference into the `from_json` method.
-Since our stage has no need for the data itself after it's emitted into the pipeline we move our cudf data table when we construct our MessageMeta instance and again we then move the message into the subscriber's `on_next` method.
+Since our stage has no need for the data itself after it's emitted into the pipeline we move our cuDF data table when we construct our MessageMeta instance and again we then move the message into the subscriber's `on_next` method.

 Our `from_json` and `close` methods are rather straight forward:
 ```cpp